SowmithBachu/vizai/README.md

 - 📝 Make your changes
 - 🚀 Submit a pull request

 > Found an issue or need help?
-[Open an issue](https://github.com/kailashmannem/vizai/issues) and describe the problem clearly.
+[Open an issue](https://github.com/SowmithBachu/vizai/issues) and describe the problem clearly.

 All contributions — code, design, documentation, or testing — are welcome!

+## 📄 License

+This project is open source and available under the [MIT License](LICENSE).

+## 🙏 Acknowledgments

+- Built with Flask and Python
+- Powered by Google Gemini AI
+- Deployed on Render
+- Inspired by the need for simple, AI-powered data visualization tools